 ‘Elm bark beetles are responsible for spreading the deadly DED fungus.
 They feed on healthy elms and breed in dead and dying elm trees,’ says Janet Feddes-Calpas, STOPDED executive director.

 ‘If elm trees are pruned during the pruning ban period, beetles that are active at this time can be attracted to the scent of the fresh wound and possibly infect an otherwise healthy elm with DED.
 Once an elm tree is infected with DED, it will die within that year.’

-Having your tree pruned properly is important.
+Having trees pruned properly is important.
 Many trees are killed or ruined annually from improper pruning.
-Pruning like any other skill requires knowledge and should be done by a professional certified arborist who can determine what type of pruning is necessary to maintain or improve the health, appearance, and safety of your trees.
+Pruning like any other skill requires knowledge and should be done by a professional certified arborist who can determine what type of pruning is necessary to maintain or improve the health, appearance, and safety of the trees.

 For more information, call the STOPDED hotline at 1-877-837-ELMS or see Society to Prevent Dutch Elm Disease.
 To find an ISA Certified Arborist, see International Society of Arboriculture Prairie Chapter.

 Was this page helpful?